catrone3/shadowrunNotes/Locations/South Florida/Key Biscayne.md

-Like many natural barrier islands in Florida in 2075, this island is badly flooded by rising seas.
-The roads have not been maintained in decades, the existing structures have been abandoned.
-Hardy mangrove forests have taken over much of what remains.
-Squatters and criminals abound.
+Like many natural barrier islands in Florida in 2075, this island is poorly maintained as it has minor flooding anytime high tide comes in.
+This has caused all of the wealth houses that used to be here to get sold for dirt cheap or abandoned

-This is a W zone, classified as complete wildness.
-Security forces will not respond without a clear and present danger to surrounding communities.
+This area is rating D. Infrequent patrols and poorly maintained PanicButton booths mean that crime here is reported less often and therefore enforced less often.
+The security services in these areas make no real effort to prevent crimes before they happen.

 ## Geographic Notes